harekrishnarai/Damn-vulnerable-sca/README.md

-<h2>What Coming?</h2>
+## What Coming?

 Our aim is to provide you with a better understanding of vulnerable packages and JAR dependencies so that you can gain hands-on experience.
 We will keep you updated with the latest CVEs.
 Stay tuned!

-<h2>Contributing</h2>
+## Want to contribute?

-Want to contribute?
 Awesome!
-The most basic way to show your support is to star the project, or to raise issues.
+The most basic way to show your support is to star the project or raise issues.